 So, why write about it now?
 Unless I am in total denial, it didn’t leave any emotional scars on me.
 I have a normal life with a good career, a happy marriage and some mighty fine kids.
 Why should some privileged white dude like me have anything to contribute to the dialog about rape and sexual assault just because some pervert stuck his finger up my ass when I was ten?

 I am writing about this now because the national conversation about sexual assault is a fucking train wreck.
 Over the past weekend, this became abundantly clear with the dust up between Imani and Glenn Greenwald over his tweet about her.
 The facts are there for everyone to see.
 Glenn Greenwald, a man with a national – hell, an international – megaphone, suggested that Imani (with the implication that most Obama supporters would join her) would find it “justified & noble” if President Barack Obama raped a nun live on television.
 Another person even suggested that she would fantasize that it was her being raped.

 Think about that for a minute.
 A national political figure is completely comfortable using such rhetoric and even defending it after the fact.

 What I experienced with that doctor is only a minute fraction of the physical and emotional pain that many people, the vast majority of whom are women, experience when they are raped.
 I know this.
-I’ve had relatives, girlfriends and close acquaintances that were sexually assaulted and I have watched what they have gone through after the fact.
+I’ve had relatives, girlfriends and close acquaintances who were sexually assaulted and I have watched what they have gone through after the fact.
 They are humiliated during the attack and then again repeatedly after the fact by a society that questions what they did to incite it.
 Every person reading this knows someone who has been raped.
 You may not even know who they are, but you can be sure that you know someone who has gone through this cataclysmic, life-changing/life-damaging experience.
 It’s all around us, but we still don’t have a clue how to talk about it.